precisionmedicineunit/docs/README.md

 # Clone using the correct Host as per config.
 # As shown at the end of this page, you may need to clone with submodules.
 # You can do by add the "--recursive" flag.
-git clone --recursive git@dylanlawless.github.com:DylanLawless/DylanLawless.github.io.git
+git clone --recursive git@dylanlawless.github.com:SwissPedHealth-PipelineDev/docs.git

 # Set the local user here (instead of global, i.e. /Users/user/.gitconfig)
-cd "the clone repo dir"
+cd "the cloned repo dir"
 git config user.email personemail@addess.com
 git config user.name DylanLawless